Skip to main content

 What is the ceremonial space/maloca like?

-We hold ceremonies in a large circular hut called a maloca, which is the traditional ceremonial space used by the Shipibo people for ceremony.
+Ceremonies take place in a large, circular hut called a maloca, which is the traditional Shipibo ceremonial space.

 Category: About ayahuasca